 Student-athletes will develop practical competence and personal responsibility in support of their academic and life endeavors.

-Student-athletes will develop humanitarianism and civic engagement in support of the global network university (GNU).
+Student-athletes will develop humanitarianism and civic engagement in support of the global network.

-The Department of Athletics, Intramurals and Recreation (AIR) will continue to create programming and services to support the overall health and wellness of the NYU student population.
+The Department of Athletics, Intramurals, and Recreation will continue to create programming and services to support the overall health and wellness of the NYU student population.

-Students will develop interpersonal competence in support of the GNU.
+Students will develop interpersonal competence in support of the global network.

 Members of the university community will examine their own multiple identities and the identities of others.